isabella232/Specs-18/Permissions/SimplifiedPermissions.md

 We want to simplify permissions in Octopus.
 Goals:

  - For customers, it should be easy to reason about what permissions someone has when using Octopus
+ - For developers, it should be easy to perform permission checks correctly
  - It should be possible to delegate some level of ownership for permissions

 Right now Octopus uses the following: